vasyakrg/talostpl/readme.md

 Or use curl/wget (replace `<version>` and `<os-arch>` with the actual values):

-For MacOS users and brew packet manager
+For MacOS arm64 (Apple Silicon) users and BREW package manager

 ```bash
 brew tap vasyakrg/talostpl
 brew install talostpl
 ```

+or

 ```sh
 # Example for macOS arm64